mustafamuhith/tdd-todolist/README.md

 ```

 ### Instructions
+1. Create a domain model based on the requirements outlined below.
+Add your domain model to the repository, either in the domain-model.md file or as a screenshot or URL
-1. Implement the below requirements by following a test-driven development process.
+2. Implement the below requirements by following a test-driven development process.
-2. The `src/todolist.js` file is where you should write your source code.
+3. The `src/todolist.js` file is where you should write your source code.
-3. An initial spec file is provided in `spec/todolist.spec.js`.
+4. An initial spec file is provided in `spec/todolist.spec.js`.
 You should add your tests to this file.
 5. For each requirement below, write a single test and pass it by writing source code.
 Repeat until you have implemented all requirements, following the Red Green Refactor approach.

 ### Requirements